cypherpunk-academy/2064/en/024_2021_Night-raid.md

 Father: "Don't shoot!
 We're unarmed."

-The foremost soldier came to them with his gun struck and shouted with an American accent: "Marlene Farras.
+The foremost soldier came to them with his gun struck and shouted: "Marlene Farras.
 Where?
-Two more tore open the wardrobes in the meantime.
+Two soldiers tore open the wardrobes in the meantime.
-One crawled his head under the bed.
+One crawled under the bed.

 Mother and father looked at each other in surprise.

-"Down in the cellar!" the father replied excitedly.
+"Down in the cellar!" the father replied.

 Soldier: "No!
 She is not in the cellar."
 He held his gun to his father's head.

-Father, hectic: "Then I don't know.
+Father, shivering: "Then I don't know.
 I don't know.
 I don't know."

 The soldier turned around and disappeared into the next room.
-The others are after him.
+The others followed him.
 After about ten minutes they left the house.
-The team van with which they had come roared away with screeching tires.
+The van with which they had come roared away with screeching tires.

-The father jumped to the window and tried to get a look at him.

-The mother fell out of her room: Marlene!
+The mother ran out of the room: Marlene!
 Marlene!"
+The father jumped to the window and tried to get a look at the van.